Auniati Satra: History

 The exact year in which the satra was established is a matter of debate.
 The most commonly accepted theory places the origin of the satra in 1653 CE.
 This was the time when the area was under Ahom rule, with Sutamla as the king.
 The establishment of the satra was a part of his bid to provide patronage to the Hindu faith, whereby he asked the pathak of the Kurubahi Satra to set this new satra up.
 After the establishment of the satra, he adopted the Vaishnava faith and received the name Jayadhwaja Singha from the first satradikar of the Auniati Satra.
 However, other historians believe that the satra was actually established at the behest of Sutamla's predecessor king Sutingpha in the year 1644 CE.
 Yet another opinion is that Jayadhwaj Singha got it established as a "raj satra" in 1656, donating land and paiks or labour.
 The Satsari Assam Buronji states that the foundational pillar of the home of the Gosain was laid in 1656 CE.
 Auniati was the first satra to be patronised by the Ahom kingdom.

 The Sri Sri Auniati Satra is associated with the Brahma Sanghati, one of the four orders of Ekasarana satras.
 It is the most tolerant of Brahminical practices out of the four, and has historically been headed by Brahmin monks.
 This sanghati has historically maintained ties with the Koch and Ahom monarchy.
 The founder of this sanghati, Sri Sri Damodaradeva, had initiated Koch king Naranarayana into the Ekasarana fold.
 On the other hand, the first satradhikar of the Auniati Satra, Sri Sri Niranjana Deva Goswami had initiated the Ahom king Jayadhwaj Singha into the Vaishnava fold, effectively Sanskritising the dynasty.
-While the Ahoms, who migrated from southeastern China in the 1200s had their own religion, they began adopting Hindu ways since the time of Suhungmung, particularly Brahminical Shakta ways, often persecuting Ekasarana monks.
+While the Ahoms, who migrated from southeastern China had their own religion, they began adopting Hindu ways since the time of Suhungmung, particularly Brahminical Shakta ways, often persecuting Ekasarana monks.
 Despite this, the Ahom dynasty's formal adoption of Hinduism only took place with Jayadhwaja Singha's initiation into the Vaishnava fold under the Sri Sri Auniati Satra.
 The Auniati Satra became one of the four "raj satras" or royal satras, the others being Dakhinpat, Garamur and Kuruwabahi.
 The Ahom kings considered Auniati to be of the highest position among the various satras.
-After the initiation of Jayadhwaja Singha, the Ahom kings largely spared the Vaishnavas of the Brahma Sanghati from persecution, but continued to persecute the monks of the satras of the other sanghatis (except during the rule of Gadadhara Singha, where even the satras of the Brahma Sanghati faced persecution).
+After the initiation of Jayadhwaja Singha, the Ahom kings largely spared the Vaishnavas of the Brahma Sanghati from persecution, but continued to persecute the monks of the satras of the other sanghatis.
+An exception occurred during the reign of Gadadhara Singha, when the Brahma Sanghati satras were also persecuted.
+During this persecution, the Ahom Buranji records that the second satradhikar of Auniati, Keshavadeva Goswami, escaped with silver and gold and entered a Chutia village at Taimung.